-How to care for your Rogue Steel theatrical weapons
+How to care for your Rogue Steel stage combat weapons

 1. Keep it Clean:

 2. No one likes a rusty weapon:

-Keep your Rogue Steel theatrical weapons in a dry storage area.
+Keep your Rogue Steel stage combat weapons in a dry storage area.
 If moisture is a problem, store along with desiccant packets.
 If rust does form, you can use a 3M Scotchbrite pad or similar abrasive to remove it.
 Use the abrasive in a directional method along the longest portion where the rust exists.
-Using the abrasive across the area can create unwanted "scratch" lines.
+Using the abrasive across the area instead of along the length of it can create unwanted "scratch" lines.
+The idea is to maintain the polish lines while removing rust.
 Once the rust is gone, wipe with oil or coat with wax.

 3. Burrs - The hidden danger:

-After repeated blade to blade contact, burrs (a raised edge) may start to develop on the edge of the sword.
+After repeated blade to blade contact, burrs (a raised edge) may start to develop on the edge of the blade or guard.
 These will need to be removed for continued safe use.
 The simplest process is to remove them with a flat file.
-File along the length of the edge with long even strokes (draw filing).
+File along the length of the edged surface with long even strokes (draw filing).
 The goal is to remove any sharp burrs or dings while trying to leave a slightly rounded edge.
-It’s a good idea to check the blade for burrs after each use to prevent a safety hazard.
-Pay particular attention during rehearsals when the swords see a lot of use.
-If you have access to power tools, a belt grinder does an excellent job of removing burrs.
-Go slowly so as not to remove too much metal.
-Again, long passes along the edge of the blade are best.
-Change the angle slightly to round the corners.
-Using small rotary tools to de-burr a blade is not recommended as it is difficult to maintain a straight edge.
-Always wear the proper safety gear when using power tools!
+It’s a good idea to check the blade and other surfaces for burrs after each use to prevent a safety hazard.
+Pay particular attention during times when the weapons see a lot of use, like during rehearsals.

 4. How does this thing go together?